Commentary: When COVID-19 symptoms last for months, recovery feels slow and strained

 What made matters worse in the beginning was that my doctors were not certain I had COVID-19.
 My test was negative and I had no fever, so my symptoms did not fit into early descriptions of the disease.

-Instead, I was diagnosed with a respiratory illness, prescribed the Z-pack antibotic and a low dosage of an anti-inflammatory medication normally used for arthritis patients.
+Instead, I was diagnosed with a respiratory illness, prescribed the Z-pack antibiotic and a low dosage of an anti-inflammatory medication normally used for arthritis patients.

 A Yale study released in May shows COVID-19 deaths in America do not reflect the pandemic’s true mortality rate.
 If I had died at home, my death would not have been counted as COVID-19.